gameserverapp/Platform/Documentation/docs/dashboard/community/website.md

 ![Community - Website - Page builder 6](/img/dashboard/community/website/pagebuilder_6.jpg)

-Drag a row up/down to change the order using the <icon icon="fa-solid fa-arrows-alt" size="lg" /> icon or delete a row by clicking <icon icon="fa-solid fa-trash" size="lg" />.
+Drag a row up/down to change the order using the <Icon icon="fa-solid fa-arrows-alt" size="lg" /> icon or delete a row by clicking <Icon icon="fa-solid fa-trash" size="lg" />.

 #### Change layout
 Click `Layout` to change the layout of a row.